Soontao/rn-starter/README.md

 ## generate native app projects

-for generating `android/ios` direcotry, with following command
+for generating `android/ios` directory, with following command

 ```bash
 react-native upgrade
 ```

-## vscode
+## vscode config

-I predefine some workspace settings in .vscode, and hope you like it.
+I pre-defined some workspace settings in .vscode, and hope you like it.

+## sentry error log

+I introduced Sentry in this project for error log, for your own project, please change the DSN of `library/Sentry/index.js`, and use

+* Sentry.captureMessage
+* Sentry.captureException
+* Sentry.captureBreadcrumb

+methods to upload some messages to sentry server.

+And you can use

+* Sentry.setUserContext
+* Sentry.setTagsContext
+* Sentry.setVersion

+methods to set messages context env

 ## comments